mecid/mecid.github.io/_posts/2021-02-18-phantom-types-in-swift.md

 Here is a possible solution for the HealthKit framework that uses phantom type to improve API safety.
 We introduce *Mass* and *Distance* enums to have distinct units.
 And as soon you try to convert mass into the distance, the Swift compiler stops you with a great error message:

 > Cannot convert the value of type 'Distance' to expected argument type 'Mass'

-> To learn more about the benefits of using phantom types, look at my ["Building type-safe networking in Swift"](/2021/02/10/building-type-safe-networking-in-swift/) post.

 #### Conclusion
 Today we learned phantom types, one of my favorite features of the Swift language.
 It looks like there are a lot of possible applications for phantom types.
 Feel free to share with me how you make your API more type-safe by using phantom types.
 I hope you enjoy the post.
 Follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this article.
 Thanks for reading, and see you next week!